Pryaxis/orion-core/docs/articles/architecture-events.md

     Kernel.DeregisterHandler(MyEventHandler, Log);
 ```

-Event handlers can be registered and deregistered en masse using the `RegisterHandlers` and `DeregisterHandlers` methods, which register and deregister all methods marked with the `EventHandler` attribute, respectively.
+Event handlers can be registered and deregistered en masse using the [`RegisterHandlers`](xref:Orion.OrionKernel.RegisterHandlers(System.Object,ILogger)) and [`DeregisterHandlers`](xref:Orion.OrionKernel.DeregisterHandlers(System.Object,ILogger)) methods, which register and deregister all methods marked with [`EventHandlerAttribute`](xref:Orion.Events.EventHandlerAttribute), respectively.